tamasg05/openwebui_rag_base/poc/readme.txt

 RAGAS:
     -Considers typos in an appropriate manner: Opel Astra vs. Open Astra in the retrieved chunks and in the actual answer: faithfulness: 1.0
-    -Context relevance: a custom metric needs to be set up if necessary
+    -Context relevance: a custom metric needs to be set up if necessary it is demonstrated how to define and use a custom metric that computes the context relevance.
     -Precision: ranking based

 Promptfoo: